 30 Sep Aside from Sugar, What Other Foods Can Permanently Damage Oral Health?

+There are plenty of foods that are neutral or even good for your oral health.
 Most people know that sugar is a big problem when it comes to oral health, as it can cause cavities and decay.
 However, sugar isn’t the only food that can damage the teeth.

 By identifying some of the other major culprits, you can take the steps needed to protect your dental health.

 Citrus fruits like oranges and grapefruit are a great source of vitamin C, but when it comes to your teeth, you need to be careful with how much you eat.
 These fruits are highly acidic and can erode the enamel.
 They can also irritate mouth sores, leading to discomfort and pain.

 Sticky foods are also bad news for your teeth, especially dried fruit.
 Not only are these snacks high in sugar, but they also cling to the teeth.
 If you do eat trail mix with dried fruit regularly, be sure to rinse your mouth with water after and also brush and floss regularly.